Evaluation of project to address child poverty published

 An independent evaluation of a project based in Shetland that aims to tackle child poverty has been published.

-The report, titled "A Co-constructed and Co-produced Evaluation of the Anchor Project in Shetland" details the evaluation methodology and process and covers key aspects such as, critical success factors, learning and the benefits of the project.
+The report, funded by Scottish Government and titled "A Co-constructed and Co-produced Evaluation of the Anchor Project in Shetland", details the evaluation methodology and process and covers key aspects such as, critical success factors, learning and the benefits of the project.

 Anchor derived from the recognition of local planners in Shetland that wider systems needed to prioritise early intervention and prevention for those who were not yet in crisis in order to help keep them out of statutory services such as social work and the criminal justice system or police attention.
 This ambition aligned with Scottish Government policy aims focused on addressing child poverty and keeping children, young people, and families at the heart of services.